pioneers/shepherd/setup/howtodocker.md

 docker pull pierobotics/shepherd
 ./make-container
 ```
-If the second command is successful, it should say "Success!
-I like cheese".
+If the second command is successful, it should pop you into a root shell.
+Feel free to look around; when you're done, exit the container (you can run the command `exit`).

 Now, add this line to your `~/.bashrc` file (or `~/.zshrc` or `~/.bash_profile`):
 ```